Oskar-Hubert Dennhardt

-Oskar-Hubert Dennhardt (30 June 1915 – 19 June 2014) was a German Major in the Wehrmacht during World War II.
+Oskar-Hubert Heinrich Dennhardt (30 June 1915 – 19 June 2014) was a German Major in the Wehrmacht during World War II.
 He was a recipient of the Knight's Cross of the Iron Cross with Oak Leaves of Nazi Germany.
+Wounded and seriously ill, he was evacuated from Königsberg to Schleswig on one of the last ships.
+In June 1945, POW Dennhardt was released from captivity directly from a military hospital in Schleswig.

 Dennhardt served in the Landtag of Schleswig-Holstein as a Christian Democratic Union politician after World War II.
-He rejoined the military service in the West German Bundeswehr in 1955, retiring in 1971 holding the rank of Brigadegeneral.
+He rejoined the military service in the West German Bundeswehr on 16 December 1955, retiring on 30 June 1971 holding the rank of Brigadegeneral.
 He commanded the Panzergrenadierbrigade 16 from 1 November 1965 to 31 March 1968 and was deputy commander of the 6th Panzergrenadier Division.